 Posted on: 06 Jan 2021

 In case you missed it, a rumour has been doing the rounds for some time that Ubisoft might add their in-house game subscription service to Game Pass Ultimate.
 In a tweet posted the day before New Year’s eve, a senior editor at windowscentral.com stated that this possible merger with Microsoft is highly likely.

 Posted on: 05 Dec 2020

-Whereas bolting a wheel and pedals to a desk was once enough to call yourself a simulation rally racer, this sub-genre of gaming has since evolved into something much more elaborate.
+Whereas bolting a wheel and pedals to a desk was once enough to call yourself a simulation rally racer, this sub-genre of gaming has since evolved into something far more elaborate.
 Today’s sim fanatics build up colossal, multi-monitor racing rigs fitted with custom-made gauges.
 They even wear helmets and buy licensed peripherals covered with the … Continue reading Dirt 5 PC Review

 Posted on: 24 Oct 2020

 When it comes to making sequels for the Serious Sam games, Croteam tends to follow a rather radical strategy.
 With the release of every new Serious Sam installment, this talented studio has grown increasingly ambitious in experimenting with their I.P.’s visual style and content.
 Their method seems to have paid off because despite the core … Continue reading Serious Sam 4 PC Review

 Posted on: 23 Sep 2020